thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## On effective feedback

-I find awareness of cognitive biases to be most useful while giving and receiving feedback in a productive manner, for both the reviewer and the reviewed.
+Awareness of cognitive biases to be most useful while giving and receiving feedback in a productive manner, for both the reviewer and the reviewed.
 A [cognitive bias] is a pattern of deviation in judgment from which inferences about other people and situations may be drawn in an illogical way.